-Kristin Prevallet is a poet, essayist, performer, educator, and hypnotherapist (info on her practice can be found at www.mindbodystudies.com).
+Kristin Prevallet is a poet, essayist, performer, educator, and mindbody coach (info on her practice can be found at www.mindbodystudies.com).
 Recent poems appear in The New Republic and The Boston Review.
 Recent interviews appear on Brooklyn Poets, The Examiner and the Best American Poetry Blog.
 Recordings are available on PennSound.
 A nice nod by David King appears on The Kenyon Review.

 Kristin is the author of five books and nine chapbooks, including most recently her re-envision of T.S.
 Eliot’s Four Quartets, Everywhere Here and in Brooklyn, published by the Belladonna Collaborative, designed by H.R.
 Hegnauer, and set to music by Colette Alexander.

 Other books include I, Afterlife: Essay in Mourning Time, an experimental elegy designed by poet Jeff Clarke and published by Essay Press in 2007; Shadow Evidence Intelligence, a book of conceptual confrontations with the form/content rift that occurred during the Bush II years, published by Factory School in 2008; Scratch Sides: Poetry, Documentation and Image-Text Projects, a book of form/content experiments written and designed in Quark and published by Skanky Possum in 1998.
 She is the editor of A Helen Adam Reader (National Poetry Foundation).

 Recent poetic documents that blend conceptual and collaborative forms have appeared in VLAK: Poetics and the Arts; Rhythm of Structure: Mathematics, Art, and Poetic Reflections and the anthology I’ll Drown My Book: Conceptual Writing by Women.
 A short story based on horror writer Robert Chambers’ The King In Yellow appears in the anthology A Season in Carcosa edited by Joseph Pulver.